codefresh-io/docs.codefresh.io/_docs/installation/gitops/git-sources.md

 * Git repositories
   There are two different source Git repositories:
   *  The first is for the Restricted Git Source application manifest and that of the associated Application Project.
-  *  The second is a list of trusted Git repositories containing YAMLs of the Argo CD applications and Application sets.
+  *  The second is a list of trusted Git repositories containing YAMLs of the Argo CD applications committed to the Restricted Git Source and its Application Project.
 Each application manifest must reference at least one of these trusted Git repositories for the manifest to be synced to the cluster. <br>
     Argo CD applications that are part of Restricted Git Sources have the label `codefresh.io/is-restricted: "true"`.

 * Deployment destinations
-  Applications committed to a Restricted Git Source can be deployed only to the clusters and namespaces defined by the Restricted Git Source.
+  Applications committed to a Restricted Git Source can be deployed only to the clusters and namespaces defined by the Restricted Git Source  and its Application Project.

 The table highlights the main differences between the two types of Git Sources.